-You have metrics telling you something is slow.
-You have logs telling you errors happened.
-But which request failed?
-Where did the latency come from?
-Which service in the chain caused the timeout?
+Your metrics say something is slow.
+Your logs say errors happened.
+Great.
+Now answer me this: which request actually failed, where did the latency come from, and which service in the chain ate the timeout?
+Metrics and logs both shrug at that.

 The Observability Triangle